Ramsay hunt syndrome refers to the reactivation of herpes zoster in the geniculate ganglion.

 Within the facial canal, the nerve to the stapedius is given off, to supply the stapedius muscle within the inner ear.

 The extracranial portion of the facial nerve contains the main motor root.
-Prior to reaching the parotid three motor branches are given off:
+Prior to reaching the parotid gland, three motor branches are given off:

 The facial nerve terminates within the parotid gland giving off five terminal motor branches:

 Ramsay Hunt syndrome results from herpetic inflammation of the geniculate ganglion.

 It is caused by reactivation of latent varicella-zoster virus (VZV) within the geniculate ganglion.
 VZV is one of the human herpesviruses (HHV-3) that cause a spectrum of disease in humans.

 The geniculate ganglion is found at the first genu (‘knee’) of the facial nerve and receives input from the facial nerve and nervus intermedius (branch of the facial nerve).